 Conclusion and Recommendation

-Many years ago, it was easy for people to get the required vitamin and minerals for our bodies from the food that we eat.
+Many years ago, it was easy for people to get the required vitamin and minerals for the body from the food that we eat.
 Unfortunately, today, it has become much more difficult with the changes in the environment and the way food is processed including the insecticides and the use of fertilizers.

 Correct nutrition definition is essential to knowing our nutritional needs.
 Our bodies were made to work with the natural minerals in our food, the vitamins, and minerals that are in plants.
 These nutrients are absorbed by our body when we consume them.
 However, modern methods of processing these fresh foods are destroying the vitamin and mineral content.